senpng/XXSwipeableCell/README.md

     /// The visible percentage on the right: 0 <= x <= 1
     public var rightVisiblePercentage: CGFloat = 1.0;

+    /// Cover the entire screen, disappear when you click on the screen. public class XXOverlayView: UIView

 ```
+When you restore the origin location of cell without calling the method : cell.close(true);  you have to remove the XXOverlayView Manually by calling the method : cell.overlayView?.removeFromSuperview(); Otherwise there will be some problems.

 Then, you can adjust these properties to achieve the result that you want in your project.
 Such as: